-- 5.1.12 That consents will only be permitted in accordance with Provincial plans, local official plans and zoning by-laws in the following instances: - a.
-Acquisition of land for infrastructure projects; - b.
-Conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, providing no separate residential lot is created; - c.
+5.1.12 That consents will only be permitted in accordance with Provincial plans, local official plans and zoning by-laws in the following instances:

+- a.
+Acquisition of land for infrastructure projects where the facility or corridor cannot be accommodated through the use of easements or rights-of-way; - b.
+Within the Greenbelt Plan, conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, providing no separate residential lot is created; - c.
 Minor lot adjustments or boundary additions, provided they do not create a separate lot for a residential dwelling in specialty crop or prime agricultural areas and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; - d.
 Agricultural uses where both the subject and retained lands are a minimum size of 16 hectares (40 acres) in the Holland Marsh Specialty Crop Area and 40 hectares (100 acres) in the Agricultural Area; - e.
 Existing or new agriculture-related uses, such as farm-related commercial and farm-related industrial uses that are small in scale and directly related to the farm operation and required to be located in close proximity to the farm operation.
 In these cases, the new lot will be limited to the minimum size required for the use and appropriate individual private on-site water and wastewater systems will be required; or, - f.
-Severance of an existing residence that is surplus to a farming operation as a result of a farm consolidation, providing no additional residence can be constructed on the retained farmland. - 5.1.13 That new multiple lots or units for residential development (e.g. estate residential subdivisions and adult lifestyle or retirement communities), whether by plan of subdivision, condominium or severance, shall not be permitted, except in the Serviced Lakeshore Residential Area in the Town of Georgina existing at the date of approval of this Plan or otherwise permitted by applicable Provincial plans and the local official plan. - 5.1.14 That any proposed expansions or alterations to existing buildings and structures for agricultural uses, agriculture-related uses or on-farm diversified uses within key natural heritage features and/or key hydrologic features and their associated vegetation protection zones are required to meet the policies in Section 3.4. - 5.1.15 That new land uses, consents, and new and expanding livestock operations shall comply with the Province's Minimum Distance Separation Formulae. - 5.1.16 That within Wellhead Protection Areas, Intake Protection Zones and Areas of High Aquifer Vulnerability some land use activities have restrictions related to agricultural uses, agriculture-related uses or on-farm diversified uses and are required to meet the policies in Section 6.4 of the Plan. - 5.1.17 To permit a single dwelling unit on existing lots of record, provided they were zoned for such as of the date the Plan came into force. - 5.1.18 That refinements to either the Agricultural Area or the Rural Area, shown on Map 1A, are not permitted unless undertaken through a Regional municipal comprehensive review.
+Severance of an existing residence that is surplus to a farming operation as a result of a farm consolidation, providing no additional residence can be constructed on the retained farmland and the severance is limited to the minimum size needed to accommodate the use and appropriate sewage and water services.

+5.1.13 That new multiple lots or units for residential development (e.g. estate residential subdivisions and adult lifestyle or retirement communities), whether by plan of subdivision, condominium or severance, shall not be permitted, except in the Serviced Lakeshore Residential Area in the Town of Georgina existing at the date of approval of this Plan or otherwise permitted by applicable Provincial plans and the local official plan.

+5.1.14 That any proposed expansions or alterations to existing buildings and structures for agricultural uses, agriculture-related uses or on-farm diversified uses within key natural heritage features and/or key hydrologic features and their associated vegetation protection zones are required to meet the policies in Section 3.4.

+5.1.15 That new land uses, consents, and new and expanding livestock operations shall comply with the Province's Minimum Distance Separation Formulae.

+5.1.16 That within Wellhead Protection Areas, Intake Protection Zones and Areas of High Aquifer Vulnerability some land use activities have restrictions related to agricultural uses, agriculture-related uses or on-farm diversified uses and are required to meet the policies in Section 6.4 of the Plan.

+5.1.17 To permit a single dwelling unit on existing lots of record, provided they were zoned for such as of the date the Plan came into force.

+5.1.18 That refinements to either the Agricultural Area or the Rural Area, shown on Map 1A, are not permitted unless undertaken through a Regional municipal comprehensive review.